352 pp., 6.125 x 9.25, 4 halftones, notes, bibl., index

 About the Author

-Michael E. Woods is associate professor of history at Marshall University and author of Bleeding Kansas: Slavery, Sectionalism, and Civil War on the Missouri-Kansas Border.
+Michael E. Woods is associate professor of history at the University of Tennessee and director of the Papers of Andrew Jackson project.

 For more information about Michael E. Woods, visit the Author Page.